Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

-﻿Tracking doc for status of Rawr.Hunter Module.
+﻿Tracking doc for status of Rawr.Tank Module.

-As of May 19, 2009, has light support for 3.1 but needs more work and alot of validation.
+As of June 20, 2009, has support for 3.1 needs alot of validation.

+Re-worked Talents
+Re-worked point evaluations
+Including a shot rotation improving combat model.

 Current TODOs:
-(not in any specific order)
-* Migrate to using global combat system functions and consts.
-* Ensure that the procs are properly being evalutated.
+* Fix defects
-*
+* refine evaluations